ACA Marketplace · 2026 Open Enrollment

 Is Obamacare still available in 2026?

 Yes — Obamacare (the Affordable Care Act) is fully in effect in 2026.
 The ACA marketplace continues to offer health insurance plans in all 50 states.
 Enhanced subsidies from the Inflation Reduction Act remain in place, making coverage more affordable than ever.
-Record enrollment numbers show the ACA is stronger than at any time in its history.
+Over 21 million Americans enrolled in ACA plans in 2025 — record numbers that reflect how widely the program is used.

 Do I have to pay a penalty if I don't have Obamacare?

-At the federal level, the individual mandate penalty was eliminated starting in 2019.
-There is no federal tax penalty for not having health insurance in 2026.
-However, a few states (California, DC, Massachusetts, New Jersey, Rhode Island, and Vermont) have their own individual mandates with state-level penalties.
-Beyond penalties, the real risk of going uninsured is financial — a single hospitalization can result in tens of thousands of dollars in medical debt.
+At the federal level, the individual mandate penalty was eliminated starting in 2019 — there is no federal tax penalty for being uninsured in 2026.
+However, several states have their own mandates with state-level penalties: California, DC, Massachusetts, New Jersey, Rhode Island, and Vermont.
+Beyond penalties, the real risk of going uninsured is financial.
+A 3-day hospital stay averages $30,000–$60,000 without insurance.
+One major medical event can cause years of debt.

 Can I get Obamacare if I have a job?

-Yes, if your employer's health insurance is unaffordable (costs more than 9.02% of your household income for employee-only coverage) or doesn't meet minimum value standards, you can get subsidized marketplace coverage instead.
-Even if you have access to employer coverage, you can always buy a marketplace plan — you just won't qualify for subsidies if your employer's plan is considered affordable.
+Yes, if your employer's health insurance is "unaffordable" (costs more than 9.02% of your household income for employee-only coverage) or doesn't meet minimum value standards (must cover at least 60% of costs), you can get subsidized marketplace coverage instead.
+Even if your employer's plan is affordable, you can still buy a marketplace plan — you just won't qualify for premium tax credits.

 There is no strict income ceiling for ACA subsidies in 2026.
-Under the expanded subsidy rules, you qualify for a subsidy as long as marketplace premiums would exceed 8.5% of your household income.
-For most people, this means anyone earning under $100,000+ as a single person can get some level of subsidy.
-The lower your income, the bigger the subsidy.
-Use our ACA Subsidy Calculator to see your exact amount.
+Under the expanded rules, you qualify for a subsidy as long as marketplace premiums would exceed 8.5% of your household income.
+For a single person, this means earning anywhere up to roughly $100,000–$110,000 may still qualify for some subsidy.
+The lower your income, the bigger the credit.
+For a family of 4, the range is even higher.
+Use our free quote tool or speak with an agent to calculate your exact subsidy.

 How is Obamacare different from Medicaid?

-Obamacare (ACA marketplace) and Medicaid are two different programs.
+Obamacare (ACA marketplace) and Medicaid are separate programs with different eligibility.
 Medicaid is a joint federal-state program for low-income individuals — it's free or very low cost and available year-round.
-The ACA marketplace is for people who earn too much for Medicaid but still need help affording private health insurance — it offers subsidized private plans.
-When you apply through the marketplace, you're automatically screened for Medicaid eligibility too.
+The ACA marketplace is for people who earn too much for Medicaid but need help affording private health insurance.
+When you apply through the marketplace, you're automatically screened for Medicaid eligibility too — so you won't miss out on Medicaid if you qualify.

 Check Your ACA Subsidy in 60 Seconds